SpektroAudio/NGEN-UserManual/docs/menunavigation.md

 ## Screensaver

 ![](images/NGEN_Screensaver.gif){align=right}
-In order to prevent display burn-in, NGEN's display will go into screensaver mode after 5 minutes of no hadware interaction (unless it's displaying an animation).
+In order to prevent display burn-in, NGEN's display will go into screensaver mode after a certain period (determined by the [Screensaver Period setting](settings.md#display)) of no hadware interaction (unless it's displaying an animation).
 The screensaver does not affect other functions so NGEN will continue to work normally while in screensaver mode.

 To exit the screensaver mode, move any of the knobs or click on any of the buttons.

+<br><br>

 ---